-The PCC has developed an assurance and delivery programme which sets out monitoring and progress against the commitments within the police and crime plan.
+The PCC has developed a delivery plan which sets out monitoring and progress against the commitments within the Police and Crime Plan.
 This programme is subject to scrutiny by the West Mercia Police and Crime Panel.

-The forces' performance management framework has been reviewed to reflect the new Police and Crime Plan.
-Monthly and quarterly performance reports are produced which enabled both the PCC and Chief Constable to assess and scrutinise force performance.
+The forces' performance management framework has been reviewed to reflect the Police and Crime Plan.
+Weekly, monthly and quarterly performance reports are produced which enabled both the PCC and Chief Constable to assess and scrutinise force performance.
+The quarterly performance report is published on the PCC's website.